 ADEM Admin.
 Code r.
 335-13-13-.02 specifies a Statewide Solid Waste Reduction Goal of 25%.
-In FY2018, the Solid Waste Reduction Rate was calculated to exceed the 25% goal for the first time since the rate began being tracked and reported.
+In FY2019-2020, the Solid Waste Reduction Rate was calculated to exceed the 25% goal again to extend the trend set in FY2018.
 In addition to providing data to calculate our Statewide goal, Re-TRAC Connect also allows the Department to collect data to submit to the EPA State Data Measurement Program (SDMP).
 This program allows all States to share and compare data with each other and with the EPA.
 Alabama was one of the original States to be instrumental in the development of this program and has been recognized by the EPA for their assistance throughout the years.
 Each year, Re-TRAC Connect improvements allow the Department to add additional data types to the report and further assist the EPA to track the progress of waste reduction and recycling on a national level.